Who is at risk of getting Hepatitis C?

 f.
 Use of syringe for drugs (by drug addicts)

 g.
-Exposure to Hep C infected blood by medical workers (doctors, nurses, lab technicians, ward staff, etc.)
+Exposure to Hep C-infected blood by medical workers (doctors, nurses, lab technicians, ward staff, etc.)

 h.
 Exposure to a sex partner who may have been infected with the Hep C virus.
-It may be noted that the sexual route of Hep C infection could happen only if there is bleeding due to erosion in case of both partners.
-Several studies have indicated that sexual contact between partners is not a major source of Hep C infection, however, if there is a blood contact during sexual activity, the risk may be considered significant.
+It may be noted that the sexual route of Hep C infection could happen only if there is bleeding due to erosion in the case of both partners.
+Several studies have indicated that sexual contact between partners is not a major source of Hep C infection; however, if there is a blood contact during sexual activity, the risk may be considered significant.
 Sexual contact during menstruation (in the case of the infected female patient) gives a greater risk to the male partner.
 Anal sex poses a greater risk.

 Written & Approved by-